mec07/sentrywriter/README.md

 There is a mechanism in this package to filter json formatted logs (we normally only want to send errors to Sentry, rather than all logs).
-For example, let's say you supply the writer with this:
+For example, let's say you supply the writer with this `LogLevel`:
 ```
-errLevel := sentrywriter.LogLevel{
+errorLevel := sentrywriter.LogLevel{
 	MatchingString:"error",
 	SentryLevel: sentry.ErrorLevel,
 }
-writer := sentrywriter.New(errLevel)
+writer := sentrywriter.New(errorLevel)
 ```
 The `writer` now has filtering turned on and when it next receives a log, it json decodes it and checks the `"level"` field (you can change this default